seonglae/to-smooth/README.md

 <p>

 [Chaikin's smoothing algorithm](http://www.idav.ucdavis.edu/education/CAGDNotes/Chaikins-Algorithm/Chaikins-Algorithm.html) for polylines of any dimensions.
-Impressed by [chaikin-smooth](https://github.com/Jam3/chaikin-smooth) but, to-smooth is dimension generalized version of [chaikin-smooth](https://github.com/Jam3/chaikin-smooth) with iteration options.
+Impressed by [chaikin-smooth](https://github.com/Jam3/chaikin-smooth) but, to-smooth is dimension generalized version of [chaikin-smooth](https://github.com/Jam3/chaikin-smooth) with iteration option.

 You can use to-smooth instead of chaikin-smooth